top of page

 Fused Glass

 Fused Glass art is created using fusible glass to create suncatchers, bowls, wall art, or jewelry.
 Fused glass is also known as "warm glass" because the project is fired in a kiln up to 1400 degrees, melting the glass together.
 These projects can typically be completed in one 2-hour session.
 We will fuse and slump your art for pickup later.
 Some projects may require glass cutting.
+Book a class

 Stained Glass